Solar active region scaling laws revisited: Conclusion

 \section{Conclusion}

-In this paper we have analyzed the recently compiled ARISE database of solar bipolar magnetic regions to study how other AR parameters scale with the fundamental parameter, the magnetic flux $\Phi$.
-The other parameters studied were the area $A$, the pole separation $d$ and the tilt angle $\gamma_J$.
+In this paper we have analyzed the recently compiled ARISE database of solar bipolar magnetic regions to study how {\revtwo geometric} AR parameters scale with the fundamental parameter, the magnetic flux $\Phi$.
+The {\revtwo geometric} parameters studied were the area $A$, the pole separation $d$ and the tilt angle $\gamma_J$.

 Our most novel finding is that, contrary to what was found (or rather, a priori assumed) in earlier studies the $d$--$\Phi$ relation is not a power law but a well determined and highly robust logarithmic relation.
 The scaling of $A$ with $\Phi$ is found to deviate from linear, implying that the mean field strength increases with region size.
 For the tilt angle we find that the slope of Joy's law shows a tendency to increase with $\Phi$ but the significance of this result is low and the trend is much weaker than the theoretical prediction $\gamma_J\sim\Phi^{1/4}$.
 Scatter around Joy's law decreases linearly with $\Phi$ and exponentially with $d$.